iTwin/appui/docs/changehistory/NextVersion.md

 ### Changes

-- Property grid array items' description will are now shown next to the index when the items are non-primitive. [#890](https://github.com/iTwin/appui/pull/890)
+- Property grid array items' description will be shown next to the index when the items are non-primitive. [#890](https://github.com/iTwin/appui/pull/890)